Find out what causes bladder cancer and how you can reduce your risk.

 Risk factors you cannot change

-Race and ethnicity- Whites are about twice as likely to develop bladder cancer as African Americans and Hispanics.
-Asian Americans and American Indians have slightly lower rates of bladder cancer.
+Race and ethnicity- Caucasians are about twice as likely to develop bladder cancer as African Americans and Hispanics.
+Asian Americans and Native Americans have slightly lower rates of bladder cancer.
 The reasons for these differences are not well understood.